-Laplink (sometimes styled LapLink) was a proprietary piece of software developed by Mark Eppley and sold by Traveling Software.[1]
-First available in 1983,[1] LapLink was used to synchronize, copy, or move, files between two PCs, in an era before local area networks, using the parallel port and a LapLink cable or serial port and a null modem cable or USB and a USB adhoc network cable.[2]
-[3] [4]
+Laplink (sometimes styled LapLink) is a proprietary software that was developed by Mark Eppley and sold by Traveling Software.[1]
+First available in 1983,[1] LapLink was used to synchronize, copy, or move, files between two PCs, in an era before local area networks, using the parallel port and a LapLink cable or serial port and a null modem cable[2] [3] [4] or USB and a USB ad hoc network cable.
+Traveling Software is now known as LapLink Software, Inc.,[5] and their main software is now the PCmover.

 LapLink typically shipped with a specialized cable, allowing two PCs computers to be linked together via the parallel port, establishing a direct cable connection.
 This so-called LapLink cable or null-parallel cable is capable of faster transfer rates than the traditional null modem serial cable.
 At the time, almost all PCs had a parallel printer port, but neither USB nor modern Ethernet was available.